 The festive break is meant to give students some time to breathe and wind-down before heading back to face lectures, seminars, exams and assessment with a positive, resolution-filled approach.
-But this isn’t always the case, and one in 10 students drop out of uni in their first year.
+But this isn’t always the case.

 It’s no secret that for new undergraduate students, the first 10 weeks at university can be difficult to manage.
 New people, new place and being away from the family can make the first term incredibly daunting.
 If you too are worried about your university now, rest assured that you’re not the only one – and there are a few steps you can take not to end up dropping out.

 First, you need to identify why the university or course you are currently studying simply isn’t cutting it for you.
 Could these be the reasons why you are not enjoying your university?

 With university fees going through the roof, students worry about the return on investment.
 Think about what makes the most sense for you financially, and always consider other, less popular options like online learning or degree apprenticeships.